 The figure and slogan were dreamed up by Chicago artist Charles Holloway, who was the first-place winner in an 1891 contest sponsored by The Chicago Inter Ocean newspaper.
 The contest seems to have been inspired by the city’s zealous preparations for the 1893 World’s Fair although it wasn’t sponsored by the Fair itself.

-The Inter Ocean challenged artists to come up with “a figure typical of Chicago’s spirit” to represent the city – sort of like an Uncle Sam or John Bull for Chicago.
+The Inter Ocean challenged artists to come up with “a figure typical of Chicago’s spirit” to represent the city – sort of like an Uncle Sam for the United States or John Bull for Chicago.
 They enlisted a panel of judges that included famed cartoonist Thomas Nast and the president of the Fair’s board of lady managers, Bertha Palmer.
-She and her husband Potter were a famed power couple in Chicago.
+She and her husband Potter Palmer were a famed power couple in Chicago.

 Although she wasn’t the official symbol of the 1893 Fair, the Inter Ocean did use her image to represent the Fair.
 Her image, and the motto, also became a success after the fair.